Need Urgent Help or In Crisis?

 If you urgently need medical help or advice but it is not a life-threatening situation.
 Call the contact NHS 111 (England) or NHS Direct 0845 46 47 (Wales)

-If you live within the Berkshire need urgent help, but it's not an emergency, you can call our Mental Health Crisis Team on 0300 365 0300
+If you live within Berkshire and need urgent help, but it's not an emergency, you can call our Mental Health Crisis Team on 0300 365 9999.
+Visit the Berkshire Healthcare NHS Foundation Trust website if you need help now

 Visit A&E or call 999